xlladdins/xll/docs/Excel4MacrosA-D.md

   - > If append\_last is FALSE or omitted, Microsoft Excel replaces the
     > definitions of the names in name\_array only.

->
+> &nbsp;

 **Related Functions**

-CREATE.NAMES   Creates names automatically from text labels on a sheet
+CREATE.NAMES&nbsp;&nbsp;&nbsp;Creates names automatically from text labels on a sheet

-DEFINE.NAME   Defines a name in the active workbook
+DEFINE.NAME&nbsp;&nbsp;&nbsp;Defines a name in the active workbook

-LIST.NAMES   Lists names and their associated information
+LIST.NAMES&nbsp;&nbsp;&nbsp;Lists names and their associated information

 Return to [top](#A)